kyleu/projectile/doc/src/main/paradox/index.md

 https://github.com/KyleU/projectile

 Projectile generates code to help you work with your APIs and data.

-Projectile relies on a whole lot of tremendous open source projects.
-[Here's a few of them](technology.md).
+Projectile relies on a whole lot of tremendous open source projects, @ref[here's a few of them](technology.md).

 ## License